tesseract-ocr/tessdoc/VGSLSpecs.md

 be 1 for greyscale and 3 for color.
-As a special case, a different value of depth, and a height of 1 causes the image to be treated from input as a sequence of vertical pixel strips. **NOTE THAT THROUGHOUT, x and y are REVERSED from conventional mathematics,** to use the same convention as Tensor Flow.
+As a special case, a different value of depth, and a height of 1 causes the image to be treated from input as a sequence of vertical pixel strips. **NOTE THAT THROUGHOUT, x and y are REVERSED from conventional mathematics,** to use the same convention as TensorFlow.
 The reason TF adopts this convention is to eliminate the need to transpose images on input, since adjacent memory locations in images increase x and then y, while adjacent memory locations in tensors in TF, and NetworkIO in tesseract increase